-The Authority's net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Authority's net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The total pension liability was determined using the following actuarial assumptions, applied to all periods included in the measurement:

+Inflation

-Inflation 2.75% per year
+2.50% per year

-Active Member Payroll Growth 3.50% per year
+Active Member Payroll Growth

+3.25% per year

-Investment Rate of Return 7.90%
+Investment Rate of Return

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on RP-2000 generational mortality tables for males or females, as appropriate, with adjustments to match fund experience.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on RP-2014 generational mortality tables for males or females, as appropriate, with adjustments to match fund experience.

-Actuarial assumptions used in the June 30, 2015, valuation were based on the results of actuarial experience studies for the period July 1, 2004, through June 30, 2008, with an update of economic assumptions in 2014.
+Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience study dated June 30, 2015, a review of inflation and investment return assumptions dated September 11, 2014, and a recent asset liability study obtained by the State Board of Investment (SBI).

-The long-term expected rate of return on pension plan investments is 7.9%.
-The rate assumption was selected as the result of a 2014 actuarial review of economic assumptions.
-The review combined the asset class target allocations and long-term rate of return expectations from the State Board of Investment (SBI) with return expectations from eight other investment consultants.
-The review also factored in information from the Social Security Trustees Report, U.S. Department of the Treasury yield curve rates and historical observations of inflation statistics and investment returns.
+The long-term expected rate of return on pension plan investments is 7.5%.
+This is a reduction from the assumed rate of 7.9% in fiscal year 2015.
+The earlier rate assumption was selected as the result of a 2014 actuarial review of economic assumptions.
+The review combined the asset class target allocations and longterm rate of return expectations from the State Board of Investment (SBI) with return expectations from eight other investment consultants.
+The review also factored in information from the Social Security Trustees Report, U.S. Department of the Treasury yield curve rates, and historical observations of inflation statistics and investment returns.

 The SBI, which manages the investments of MSRS, prepares an analysis of the reasonableness of the long-term expected rate of return on a regular basis using a building-block method.
-Best-estimates of expected future real rates of return are developed for each major asset class.
+Bestestimates of expected future real rates of return are developed for each major asset class.
 These asset class estimates and target allocations are combined to produce a geometric, expected long-term rate of return as summarized in the following table:

-ASSET CLASS TARGET ALLOCATION SBI's LONG-TERM EXPECTED REAL RATE OF RETURN (GEOMETRIC MEAN)
+Asset Class Target Allocation SBI's Long-Term Expected Real Rate of Return (Geometric Mean)

-Domestic Stocks 45% 5.50%
+Domestic Stocks 45% 5.50 %

-International Stocks s 15% 6.00%
+Internal Stocks 15% 6.00 %

-Bonds 18% 1.45%
+Bonds 18% 1.45 %

-Alternative Assets 20% 6.40%
+Alternative Assets 20% 6.40 %

-Cash 2% 0.50%
+Cash 2% 0.50 %

+100%

-Note 8 - State Employees' Retirement Fund, cont. from pg 25
+Note 8-State Employees' Retirement Fund, continued